 Henry died at the age of 86 in 1933.
-His surviving family turned his business into an incorporation, forming H. M. Quackenbush Inc. At about the same time, development of airguns stopped but sales of remaining stock continued until after World War II.
-During World War II, the company like many others, contributed towards the war effort by manufacturing military supplies such as bullet cores and shell casings amongst other items.
+His surviving family turned his business into an incorporation, forming H. M. Quackenbush Inc. At about the same time, the development of airguns stopped but sales of the remaining stock continued until after World War II.
+During World War II, the company like many others contributed towards the war effort by manufacturing military supplies such as bullet cores and shell casings amongst other items.

 The company manufactured various products after the war except for guns.
 Notable products are the nutcracker, the spring-loaded nutcracker and nut pick.
 The nutcracker may have been the company’s best performing product as over 200 million nutcrackers were sold during its existence.
 Paul also developed a kaleidoscope and a paper or card garment hanger which was born from the shortage of metal during the war.

 The company bought Utica Plating Co. in 1979.
-The marketing and distribution of nutcrackers and associated products was sold to M. E. Heuck Co which specialised in kitchenware.
+The marketing and distribution of nutcrackers and associated products were sold to M. E. Heuck Co which specialised in kitchenware.
 H. M. Quackenbush Inc then concentrated on metal finishing as their core line of business.
 About ten years later in 1987, the company added a large building on North Main Street, Herkimer to accommodate its electroplating works.

 In 1998, the company became HMQ Metal Finishing Group LLC consisting of HMQ Metal Finishing Group, L.L.C., HMQ Chemtech, L.L.C. and HMQ National Plating, L.L.C.
 But in early 2005 the company filed for bankruptcy protection.
 Its assets were purchased by a competitor and the business was permanently closed.